Executive Vice President, Associate Publisher

 He launched Business Traveler and served as the publisher for 17 years (a British-owned, monthly publication), growing the circulation and revenue year after year and taking it from a British rewrite to a true American voice for travelers.

-Francis and his wife of 31 years, Michele, also reside in Yardley and have two daughters, Katherine, 25, and Laura, 20.
+Francis and his wife, Michele, also reside in Yardley and have two children, Nate and Laura.

 Francis is involved with a number of charities, including The Leukemia & Lymphoma Society, for which he serves on the Board of Trustees, and The Mentor Foundation.
 Over the years, he has been actively involved with youth athletics and coaching.
 He is a long-standing patron of Villa Joseph Marie High School, a private girl’s school in suburban Philadelphia.

 He is an avid golfer, playing rounds wherever he touches down worldwide and shares these experiences in Global Traveler’s monthly golf column, often teeing up with key global clients.
-He is a member of the Union League of Philadelphia and Jericho National Golf Club in Washington Crossing, Pa.
+He is a member of the Union League of Philadelphia.

 Gallagher frequently travels around the world — from China to Los Angeles and from India to Europe.
 He often settles in the Outer Banks, N.C., where he has a second home.
 He enjoys traveling, playing golf, gardening and spending time with his family.